 The BSVC is a professional program.
-The 126 credits required for the degree comprise 69 credits in required visual communication, digital applications and visual design-related courses.
-This specialization is supported by 42 credits of general education requirements and 15 credits of free electives.
+The minimum of 126 credits required for the degree comprise 69 credits in required visual communication, digital applications and visual design-related courses.
+This specialization is supported by a minimum of 42 credits of general education requirements and a minimum of 15 credits of free electives.
 In addition, professional training (internship) is required of all students; firm/company placement occurs in the summer after completion of the third year.